jobizil/deploy-node-api/README.md

 ### Conclusion

-Now we can easily make changes in our github repo and it automatically changes in our deployed app.
+Now we can easily make changes in our Github repo and it automatically changes in our deployed app.

-"If you got value from this post, kindly Like ❤️, Share📬, and comment your thoughts.".
+That's all I have for now.
+If you got value from this post, kindly Like ❤️, Share📬, and comment your thoughts.".

+See you at the top!